 This course examines and illustrates the strategies, principles and techniques of revenue management as they relate to lodging, travel/tourism, food service and facilities management.
 The relationship between accurate forecasting, overbooking, reservation systems, marketing issues, pricing and e-Commerce as they relate to financial decision making are investigated.
 Students are required to analyze revenue management scenarios.
-Prerequisite: HOSP1010.
-Quarter Credit Hours 4.5
+Prerequisite: ECON2002 or HOSP1010.
+(PT)